-There are three little grocery stores in Corniglia, selling some fresh produce as well as bread, pasta and wine.
-Each was a better for some things than others, so we usually ended up popping into them all (not too much of a problem as Corniglia’s so small).
-If you’re stopping in Corniglia for lunch, Pan e Vin and KM0 both good foccacias and pastries – KM0 also does gluten-free paninis and stocks some gluten-free products.
+There are three little grocery stores in Corniglia, selling a limited range of fresh produce as well as bread, pasta and wine.
+Each of them was a better for some things than others, so we usually ended up popping into them all (not too much of a problem as Corniglia is so small).
+If you’re stopping off in Corniglia for lunch, Pan e Vin and KM0 both do good foccacias and pastries – KM0 also does gluten-free paninis and stocks some gluten-free products.

 For a little village, Corniglia has plenty of places to eat.
 A few of our favourites were Food and Sea in the main square for pasta, pizza and fish.
-In the village, the tiny Cantina De Mananan only seats about 20 people so it’s a good idea to book in advance for traditional dishes and local seafood.
-Or right at the top of the stairs from the station, La Posada has a big terrace with a panoramic view down the coast to Manarola.
+In the village, the tiny Cantina De Mananan only seats about 20 people so it’s a good idea to book in advance for traditional dishes.
+Or at the top of the stairs from the station, La Posada has a big terrace with a panoramic view to Manarola.

 There are a good selection of places for drinks too.
 Bar Terza Terra has another stunning view with a just a few tables overlooking the sea – walk right through the village until you reach the viewpoint.
 Or Enotica Winebar has a lovely little garden with colourful lanterns and flowers, and does a mean White Spritz – a twist on an Aperol Spritz using limoncello instead of Aperol.
 And don’t miss a gelato from Alberto Gelateria, where we worked our way through a couple of flavours each night.
 They also do a refreshing icy granita made with local lemons.